kleph/dcos-docs/1.10/installing/cli-installer/index.md

     │   ├── state
     ```

-2.  <a name="two"></a>Install the cluster prerequisites, including system updates, compression utilities (UnZip, GNU tar, and XZ Utils), and cluster permissions.
-For a full list of cluster prerequisites, see this [documentation][4].
+2.  <a name="two"></a>Install the software prerequisites, including system updates, compression utilities (UnZip, GNU tar, and XZ Utils), and cluster permissions.
+For more information, see the full [system requirements][4].

     ```bash
     sudo bash dcos_generate_config.sh --install-prereqs